-This post was originally featured in Red Tricycle on 3/11/2020 by Natalie Silverstein, MPH, author of Simple Acts: The Busy Family's Guide to Giving Back
+This post has been adapted from it's original feature in Red Tricycle on 3/11/2020 by Natalie Silverstein, MPH, author of Simple Acts: The Busy Family's Guide to Giving Back.

 1. Write letters and cards for children who are being treated in the hospital.
 You can send them to Cards for Hospitalized Kids or Send Kids the World.
 Send Kids the World allows you to search a database so you can direct your letter to a specific child.
 The Cards for Hospitalized Kids website includes important guidelines on appropriate language to use in your letters (for example, you never want to say “feel better”).
 The use of glitter and glue should be minimized.
 Construction paper and crayons or markers are all you need to work on this easy and meaningful project.